raclettejs/raclette-docs/docs/plugin-development/api.md

 # Plugin Client API

 The client-side configuration of a Raclette plugin is defined in the `index.ts` file of your plugin.
 This file defines the frontend functionality, components, and behavior of your plugin.
+If you do not provide a `index.ts` file you will receive a default configured pluginApi based on your route definitions.

 ## Basic Usage